fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 Fundamentally, any parameter can be moved into the `MonadReader`.
 This is of
-most value to your immediate caller when they simply want to thread through this
+most value to immediate callers when they simply want to thread through this
 information from above.
 With `ReaderT`, we can reserve `implicit` parameter
 blocks entirely for the use of typeclasses, reducing the mental burden of using
 Scala.